AnanyaIyengar/Census-Digitisation-2024/README.md

 Further details on the folders are below:

 1. **Table 1: Area, Houses and Population**.
-Contains 29 variables for 23 States/Provinces/Agencies of British India, and All-India level data.
+Contains 29 variables for 23 States/Provinces/Agencies of British India.
 Variable descriptions and notes on cleaning are given in the README file within this folder.